IBM-Cloud/secure-file-storage/README.md

 ### Prerequisites

-1. Create a **standard** Kubernetes cluster in a VPC (Virtual Private Cloud)
+1. Create a **standard** Kubernetes cluster in a VPC (Virtual Private Cloud).
+2. Have an instance of Continuous Delivery service to be used by the toolchain.

-2. Optionally create a specific resource group for this project
+3. Optionally create a specific resource group for this project

 ### Deploy resources using Terraform managed by Schematics